djkatsaros/generative_sketches/README.md

 Lots of randomness is utilized, so everytime a script is rendered the resulting image **will be different!!**

+Additionally, most of these are dynamic scripts with images that change as time elapses, in some case periodically.
+Rendering the index files in a browser is really the best way to experience the pieces.
+Much is lost in the static images.

 ## Sources:
 Utilizing the p5$_*$js package: https://p5js.org/